-After the tragic Grenfell Tower incident in 2017, a spotlight was shone on the issue of unsafe building materials in construction projects, with cladding legislation in relation to fire at the forefront of this discussion.
+After the tragic Grenfell Tower incident in 2017, a spotlight was shone on the issue of unsafe building materials in the UK for construction projects, with cladding legislation in relation to fire at the forefront of this discussion.

 In this Blakeney Leigh article, our team will be exploring what this means moving forward for building owners and those undertaking home development projects.
 Fire safety is of the utmost importance, you want to fully trust the building you are in is safe for residency.
 And certainly, construction consultancies should take full responsibility to ensure high quality materials are utilised so governmental standards are thoroughly met.
 So, without further ado let’s delve into classing legislation…